przemodeveloper/book-list/README.md

 To run an app, in the project directory, type 'npm start' or 'yarn start'.

 ## Building
-To build an app, in the project directory, type 'npm build' or 'yarn build'.
+To build an app, in the project directory, type 'npm run-script build'.